 The total cost associated with implementing the 1994 ECP, the 2003 Long-Term Plan, and other EFA-related activities continues to be shared among the District, other state and federal agencies, and the agricultural community.
-Funding sources designated by the EFA for the 1994 ECP, the 2003 Long-Term Plan, and other EFA-related activities include 1/10 mill ad valorem tax, agricultural privilege taxes, state land funds, federal funds, excess revenues from Alligator Alley tolls, other environmental mitigation funds, and any additional funds that become available for this purpose from any other source.
+Funding sources designated by the EFA include 1/10 mill ad valorem tax, agricultural privilege taxes, state land funds, federal funds, excess revenues from Alligator Alley tolls, other environmental mitigation funds, and any additional funds that become available for this purpose from any other source.
 The amended EFA expanded the use of the 1/10 mill ad valorem tax to include implementation of the Long-Term Plan, which is explained in greater detail below.
-Since 1994, actual revenues received are \$686.3 million compared to original projections of \$677.5 million (Figure 13-4).
+Since 1994, actual revenues received are \$862.3 million compared to original projections of \$851.3 million (Figure 13-5).
+Since the EFA's enactment, the District has dedicated its maximum Okeechobee Basin 1/10 mill ad valorem taxing authority to the ECP, the Long-Term Plan, and other EFA-related activities.
+Through FY2008, \$575.4 million net ad valorem tax revenue was received for Everglades restoration, of which \$71.3 million (unaudited) were collected in FY2008.
+The 0.0894 mill ad valorem tax is projected to generate \$70 million in FY2009.

 The amount of tax revenues collected each year is reduced by early payment discounts provided by each county.
-These discounts can range from 1 to 4 percent, depending on the timeliness of the payment.
+These discounts can range from one percent to four percent, depending on the timeliness of the payment.
 County processing/collection fees and commissions further reduce the amount of tax revenue available to fund the ECP and the Long-Term Plan.